Simas2006/NewsBias/wiki/For_Moderators.md

 Reload the page.
 If you have entered the password correctly, you will see all the moderator data.

-If you receive an error which says “err_fail_decrypt”, you have either entered a mistyped or incorrect password.
+If you receive an error which says “err_fail_decrypt”, you have entered a mistyped or incorrect password.
 To revoke an invalid password, type:

 ‘localStorage.removeItem(“modPassword”)’